ME-ICA/tedana/docs/approach.rst

   :align: center

-These normalized weights are then used to compute a weighted average that takes advantage of the higher signal in earlier echoes and the heigher sensitivty at later echoes.
+These normalized weights are then used to compute a weighted average that takes advantage of the higher signal in earlier echoes and the higher sensitivity at later echoes.
 The distribution of values for the optimally combined data lands somewhere between the distributions for other echoes.

 .. image:: /_static/a09_optimal_combination_value_distributions.png

 The time series for the optimally combined data also looks like a combination of the other echoes (which it is).
 This optimally combined data is written out as **ts_OC.nii.gz**

 `Optimal combination code`_